ChyuuMC/chyuumc.github.io/_posts/2022-10-01-travel-cz-train.markdown

 #### iDOS

 One major app that will help you with travelling around Czech Republic is iDOS on [Andriod](https://play.google.com/store/apps/details?id=cz.mafra.jizdnirady&hl=en&gl=US) and on [Apple](https://apps.apple.com/cz/app/j%C3%ADzdn%C3%AD-%C5%99%C3%A1dy-idos/id473503749).
-At the top of the app, you can choose “All timetables”, “Trains + Buses”, “Hradec Kralove” and all the cities of Czech Republic.
+You can use filtered search.
+If you want to find your **buses in Hradec Kralove** for example, at the top of the app, you can choose “Trains + Buses”, “Hradec Kralove” and type in your to and from stops.
 Make sure you have your location always turned on while using this app.

 When you are in the app, type in the name of your current stop, and the final stop.
 Press Search.
 You will find several connections available for you.
 Press on one of the connections.
-On the top right corner, you will find a Map icon.
-Here, you can see your current location, your starting station with a green flag and final station with a red flag (wink wink).
+On the top right corner, you will find a **Map icon**.
+Here, you can see your current location, your starting station with a green flag and final station with a red flag.
 You can also see where your ride is currently at.
 This map function is very useful when you are travelling to different city and you don’t know where the nearest station is.
-GoogleMaps helps but iDOS is more helpful, in my opinion.
+GoogleMaps helps but iDOS app is more helpful, in my opinion.

 Happy travelling! 🚏